The best times to take your Whey Protein shake

 Its absorption is fast, its amino acid profile is excellent and is extremely practical.

-Your high level of BCAA's will help you recover from training, and rather promote an anabolic state.
+Your high level of BCAA's will help you recover from training, and yes, promote an anabolic state.

 Before training is also an excellent time to include this supplement, but it depends.